Pánico: Early years and first tracks

 The same year, they traveled through the north of Chile crossing the Atacama nitrate mines and desert locations for the documentary movie "Pánico.
-La banda que buscó el sonido debajo" (Pánico, the band that found the sound beneath), directed by James Schneider and Benjamín Echazarreta and released the following year.
+La banda que buscó el sonido debajo" (Pánico, the band that found the sound beneath), directed by James June Schneider and Benjamín Echazarreta and released the following year.

 In mid-2010, Pánico announced the release of their new album, Kick, under the UK label Chemikal Underground.
-In this album you can see the influences of both the alternative rock of the 80s (in the style of Siouxsie and the Banshees and Theatre of Hate) and new trends like dance-punk.
+In this album you can see the influences of both the Alternative rock of the 80s (in the style of Siouxsie and the Banshees and Theatre of Hate) and new trends like dance-punk.
 In June 2010, the band released the first two singles from the album: Bright Lights' and Reverberation Mambo.